anakin-dabir/devops/self/ssh.md

   Share the private key securely with the user.
   Users authenticate with the .pem file using SSH.
   For better security, combine .pem-based access with tools like centralized IAM, key rotation, and secure key sharing practices.

+- Accessing if portforwarded only: ssh -p 2222 user@remote-server